elf4j/elf4j-provider/README.md

 if the application's logging frequency is higher than the logging throughput limit, then over time, the main workflow will be blocked and bound by the logging throughput.

-For the log processing throughput alone, synchronous process often outperform its asynchronous counterpart because synchronous process does not incur the additional cost of resources to facilitate asynchronous communications.
-However, for the main application process that issues the logs, the benefit of asynchronous logging is that, when the logging task buffer is not full between the application process and the asynchronous log processing, the logging throughput has little impact on the main workflow.
+For the logging process throughput alone, synchronous execution often outperforms its asynchronous counterpart because synchronous process does not incur the additional cost of resources to facilitate asynchronous communications.
+However, for the main application process that issues the logs, the benefit of asynchronous logging is that, when the logging task buffer is not full between the application process and the asynchronous logging process, the logging throughput has little impact on the main workflow.
 The application would just "fire and forget" the logging events, and continue its main business workflow without further blocking.